freewili/freewili_webdocs/docs/radios/radios.md

 # Radios

-FREE-WiLi has two radios integrate to help develop, validate and test radio systems.
+FREE-WILi has two radios integrate to help develop, validate and test radio systems.

-The different FREE-WiLi devices have different radios to support different applications.
+The different FREE-WILi devices have different radios to support different applications.

 <!-- | **Device** 	|                     **Description**                     	            |    **Notes**   	|
 |:----------:	|:------------------------------------------------------------------:	|:--------------:	|